arpwal/contactsmanager-nodejs/README.md

 # ContactsManager Node.js SDK

-A Node.js SDK for the ContactsManager API that handles authentication and token generation.
+A Node.js SDK for the ContactsManager API that handles authentication and token generation for [contactsmanager.io](https://www.contactsmanager.io) integration.

+## Overview

+The ContactsManager SDK enables developers to easily integrate social features into their applications.
+It provides secure authentication and token management, helping you build features like activity feeds, follow/unfollow functionality, and contact management while ensuring user data privacy and security.

 ## Installation